dabhigithub/RESUME_PROVIDER/README.md

 ## Contact

 For any queries or support, please contact:
-- Email: support@resumebuilder.com
+- Email: support@resumeprovider.com
-- Website: www.resumebuilder.com
+- Website: www.resumeprovider.com

 ---

-Built with ❤️ by the Resume Builder Team
+Built with ❤️ by the Resume Provider Team